 While smoking itself may not cause motion sickness, it may intensify symptoms.1 Temporarily stopping smoking may help ease symptoms and allow the body to regulate.

 Seattle Children’s Hospital notes that there can be a strong genetic predisposition toward experiencing motion sickness.
-If a parent experiences motion sickness, their child has a 50% chance of experiencing it as well.
+If a parent experiences motion sickness, their child also has a 50% chance of experiencing it.

 Motion Sickness Signs & Symptoms

 The symptoms of motion sickness can be overwhelming.
-Understanding the symptoms of motion sickness can allow you to recognize the condition and take action to find relief quickly.
+Understanding them can help you recognize the condition and take action to find relief quickly.

 If you are motion sick, you may experience one or more of the following symptoms: